Golf Tutorials

 The Home of Golf

 A round at the Old Course isn't just a game of golf, it's a pilgrimage.
-Golf has been played here a stone's of away from the Royal and Ancient Clubhouse for over 600 years, and much of the course’s character has been shaped by nature itself.
+Golf has been played here a stone's throw away from the Royal and Ancient Clubhouse for over 600 years, and much of the course’s character has been shaped by nature itself.
 Its shared fairways, massive double greens, and deep pot bunkers are iconic features.
 To walk the same fairways as Old Tom Morris, Bobby Jones, Jack Nicklaus, and Tiger Woods is to feel deeply connected to the game’s history.

 Player's Perspective: Understanding the Bounces

 The Old Course requires a different kind of thinking: links golf.
 The ground is your friend.
 Because of the firm, fast conditions, you can (and often must) use the ground to run your ball onto the greens.
-From the tee, the Fairways seem enormous but are riddled with hidden pot bunkers which you must carefully navigate around.
+From the tee, the fairways seem enormous but are riddled with hidden pot bunkers which you must carefully navigate around.
 This is a game of angles, not just raw power.
-Hitting driver everywhere may get you near the green, but oftentimes a 2-iron off the tee will leave you with a much better approach shot angle that allow you to feed the ball near the pin.
+Hitting driver everywhere may get you near the green, but oftentimes a 2-iron off the tee will leave you with a much better approach shot angle that allows you to feed the ball near the pin.

 5. Royal County Down – Newcastle, Northern Ireland